Contributing

 Adding a connector

-Database connectors live in packages/connector-<name>/.
-Each connector
+Database connectors live in packages/cli/src/connectors/<driver>/.
+Each

-implements the KtxScanConnector interface from @ktx/context.
+connector implements the KtxScanConnector interface from the internal context

-Step 1: Scaffold the package
+Step 1: Scaffold the connector

-Create a new directory at packages/connector-<name>/ with:
+Create a new directory at packages/cli/src/connectors/<driver>/ with:

-index.ts # Public exports
+index.ts # Internal connector exports

 connector.ts # KtxScanConnector implementation